firedog1024/DeviceKeyRollover/README.md

 ## Introduction
 Sample code for an Azure IoT Hub device that illustrates rolling over the symmetric device key via a cloud-to-device message.
 The code is written in C# using .Net Core 8.

-The symmetric device key

 The sample accepts cloud-to-device messages and processes specific requests to roll over the device key.
-During the roll over process the device is disconnected from the IoT Hub and reconnected using the newly provided symetrical key.
+During the roll over process the device is disconnected from the IoT Hub and reconnected using the newly provided symmetrical key.
 The trigger for the key roll over is if cloud-to-device message contains a property named "deviceKey" and the expected value is a symmetric device key.

 The sample also sends a periodic simple JSON telemetry payload to the IoT Hub every 10 seconds.
-The telemetry looks like this (actual valkues are random within the range 20 - 35 and 60 - 80 respectively):
+The telemetry looks like this (actual values are random within the range 20 - 35 and 60 - 80 respectively):

 ```
 {